tomwhross/pdb-tutorial/README.md

 ['__class__', '__delattr__', [...], 'create_dice', 'roll', 'show', 'value']
 ```

-Looks like there is a `value` attribute after all!
+There is a `value` attribute after all!
 Let's call that and see what returns (remember, this value will probably be different than mine).
 And just for fun,
 let's make sure it is equal to the value that the die is showing by calling the `show()` method as well.

 ```